top of page

 Bottom line: It’s not helping.

 Alternative: I can’t give you certain products through your screen because I need to see your skin, feel it and know what you are using.
-So I’ll say, a home care regimen recommended by an esthetician suited to your skin.
+So I’ll say, a home care regimen recommended by an esthetician suited to your skin is optimal.
 (Email me to set up a consultation! info@charmnola.com)

 5. Witch Hazel.